Cardston

 Cardston is a town in Alberta, Canada.
 It was first settled in 1887 by members of the Church of Jesus Christ of Latter-day Saints (LDS Church) who travelled from Utah, via the Macleod-Benton Trail, to present-day Alberta in one of the century's last wagon migrations.
 The founder of the town was Charles Ora Card.
 The combined church and school was completed by January 29 the year following their arrival.

 History

+Cardston was first settled in 1887 by members of the Church of Jesus Christ of Latter-day Saints travelling from Utah via the Macleod-Benton Trail.
+Settlers were trying to escape anti-polygamy laws in the United States enacted during the late 1880s.

 Cardston was "dry" (alcohol free) for more than a century after the 1915 Alberta liquor plebiscite.
 In 2023, following a municipal plebiscite in which residents voted narrowly in favour of the measure, the town council voted 5-2 to allow alcohol to be served in restaurants and recreation facilities such as the local golf course.
 Liquor stores, lounges, nightclubs and other alcohol-primary businesses remain prohibited, and there are no licensed premises in which to use video lottery terminals.

 In 1951, 75% of Cardston's 3,500 residents were members of the LDS Church.
+In the 1990s some estimates put the number of LDS members at above 90%.
 It remains at about 80%, as of 2014.

 On August 15, 2019, the town was granted a coat of arms by the Canadian Heraldic Authority.